 Most Monday evening sessions start with group coaching (6.0 to 6.40) following which training games take place.
 The length of playing sessions means that we can stage classical games (typically 45' + 15") as well as rapidplay.
 Some evenings instead have matches against other clubs.
 We aim to ensure that all rated training games at the club, whether rapidplay or classical, count towards juniors' ratings by the ECF within 7 days of being played.

-Watford Juniors play over-the-board matches in the Hillingdon League, the Junior 4 Nations Chess League (J4NCL, but cancelled this year) and, together with adult members of the club, the main 4 Nations Chess League (4NCL), as well as online.
+Watford Juniors play over-the-board matches in the Hillingdon League and, together with adult members of the club, the main 4 Nations Chess League (4NCL) and the Hertfordshire League as well as online.
 See details of these competitions below and past results by clicking 'Latest Results [OTB]' tab.

 .